No-Scalpel Vasectomy in Houston, TX

 A vasectomy is a form of birth control during which the vas deferens, the tubes that carry sperm, are cut.
 When the tube is cut, there is no way for sperm to be released from the penis.
 This procedure is considered a permanent form of birth control, but it is possible to have a reversal surgery should the patient change their mind in the future.

-Dr. Jonathan Clavell performs over 150 no-scalpel vasectomies each year at his office in Houston, Texas.
+Board-certified urologist Dr. Jonathan Clavell performs over 150 no-scalpel vasectomies each year at his urology clinic in Houston, Texas.
 Call (713) 652-5011 to learn more about the advantages of the no scalpel technique and schedule your consultation with Dr. Clavell today.

 Benefits of a Vasectomy